gguridi/exercise-react/README.md

 ## Installation

-This code needs docker to run.
+This code can be automatically run with docker.
 Please [install docker](https://docs.docker.com/engine/installation/) in your local environment before proceed.
 The installation might be different depending on the operating system you are running.